iainhouston/iainhouston.github.io/_posts/2020-11-28-BAPC_Overview.markdown

 -  The *Staging Server* is really only used when we have to change servers.
 Once we can see that we have migrated the code, database, static files and settings from the Live server correctly, the Staging Server becomes the Live Server.

--  The *Development* Server is where we make changes to modules and settings and test that these can me safely migrated to the Live Server
+-  The *Development* Server is where we make changes to modules and settings and test that these can be safely migrated to the Live Server

 ## The Development Server

-This runs on an Ubuntu virtual guest machine within the Mac host.
+This runs on an Ubuntu Linux virtual guest machine within the Mac host.

 The [GitHub repo iainhouston/bradford-abbas.uk](https://github.com/iainhouston/bradford-abbas.uk) is cloned into the *project directory* `~/bradford-abbas.uk`.